England’s villages small group history tours for mature travellers

 Our 18-night England's villages small group tours for mature aged and senior travellers explores the many facets of rural life in England.
 This small group escorted tour takes you through different eras and across a variety of beautiful landscapes.
 Professional guides teach you about the history and culture that over centuries has created the Villages of England.
 Over the period of the program your program leader will take you to places such as east Sussex, Oxfordshire, Gloucestershire, Cotswolds, Yorkshire , Dartmoor Devon and Cornwall.

-Packed to the brim with history, culture, and striking scenery, and have a lot to offer the traveller.
-Our of England's villages are perfect for the mature or senior traveller who wants to and as part of an intimate with an expert local guide.
-From to tracing the Industrial revolution, you can on a with Odyssey.
+Packed to the brim with history, culture, and striking scenery, Great Britain and Ireland have a lot to offer the traveller.
+Our small group tour of England's villages are perfect for the mature or senior traveller who wants to explore Britain and Ireland as part of an intimate guided tour with an expert local guide.
+From walking tours of England Scotland and Ireland to tracing the Industrial revolution, you can explore Britain on a tour with Odyssey.
 We take in the must-see sights, while nonetheless offering experiences that venture off the beaten path on Odyssey Travellers English village history tour.

 This tour for mature aged and senior travellers includes days spent a number of quintessentially English prettiest and oldest places to live in the villages.
 This collection of English villages visited reflects a range of economic activities, architectural styles and historic influences.
 From chocolate box thatched cottages, the local parish church, the inn, to the country house built of Cotswold stone, or fishing boats tied up in what are today popular tourist towns in England.
 This program explores and provides delight in visiting and learning about the history of some of these English countryside villages.
 This historic small group tour also provides a look at life in castles, a country estate and manor house.
 Short guided walks and village museums provide interesting insights into village life often dating back to medieval times.